- Search The Registry

-Amanda America Dickson was born on this date in 1849.
-She was an African American aristocrat.
+Amanda Dickson was born on this date in 1849.
+She was a Black aristocrat.

-She was born on the Hancock County plantation of white agricultural reformer Davis Dickson, who raped her Black slave mother, Julia Frances Lewis.
-At the time, David Dickson was the wealthiest planter in the county.
-Young Dickson grew up in the house of her white grandmother and owner, where she learned to read, write, and play piano--unusual opportunities for a slave child.
-Records show that her father doted on her openly and her mother became his concubine and housekeeper.
+Amanda America Dickson was born on the Hancock County plantation of white-American agricultural reformer Davis Dickson.
+He raped her Black slave mother, Julia Frances Lewis.
+At the time, David Dickson was the wealthiest planter in the Antebellum South.
+Young Dickson grew up in the house of her white grandmother and owner, where she learned to read, write, and play piano, unusual opportunities for a slave child.
+Records show that her father doted on her openly, and her mother became his concubine and housekeeper.

-In 1866, Dickson married her white first cousin, Charles Eubanks, a recent Civil War veteran.
+In 1866, Dickson married her white first cousin, Charles Eubanks, a recent American Civil War veteran.
 They had two sons, Julian Henry and Charles Green.
-In 1870, she returned to her father's plantation reclaiming her birthname.
+1870 she returned to her father's plantation, reclaiming her birth name.

 Dickson left for two years to attend the Normal School of Atlanta University, returning in 1878.
 In 1885, her father died, leaving the bulk of his estate (worth over $300,000 plus 17,000 acres of land) to his daughter and her children.
 Unhappy white relatives appealed the will.
 In 1887, the Georgia Supreme Court upheld the lower court's decision that stated the “rights of each race were controlled and governed by the same enactment on principles of the law.”